Dr Kathryn Laing (Mary Immaculate College, University of Limerick)

-Dr Deirdre Flynn is an Assistant Professor of Irish Studies at University College Dublin.
-She has previously worked as a lecturer in English Literature and Drama at Mary Immaculate College, Limerick and Lecturer and Academic Coordinator on the MA in Festive Arts at the Irish World Academy of Music and Dance.
-She recently completed a Visiting Scholar Fellowship at the Moore Institute, NUI Galway on the representation of ageing women in Post Celtic Tiger Literature.
+Dr Deirdre Flynn is a Lecturer in 21st Century Literature in Mary Immaculate College, University of Limerick.
+She has previously worked at University College Dublin, and at the Moore Institute, NUI Galway.
 Her research interests include World Literature, Postmodernism, Murakami, Irish Studies, Drama and Theatre Studies and Feminism.
 She worked professionally as a journalist for a number of years.
-She has two edited collections on Irish literature due for publication in Summer 2018.
+She has two edited collections on Irish literature with Palgrave, and published widely on contemporary literature, and academic precarity.